Military citadels under London: Ministry of Defence citadels

 Pindar is connected to Downing Street and the Cabinet Office by a tunnel under Whitehall; the tunnel predated the bunker and was already used as a conduit between the Cabinet Office and the MOD Main Building, with Downing Street access being added during Pindar's construction.
 The tunnel can be used by government ministers to enter Pindar without risking the press attention (and subsequent damage to national morale) that would ensue if the bunker was openly entered and, as was the case when the bunker was used for meetings on the 1999 NATO bombing campaign in Yugoslavia, without the risk of encountering hostile demonstrations.
 When answering written questions about Pindar, which included a question on the extent of lift and staircase access to the bunker and on whether there was any connection to transport systems, then-Armed Forces Minister Jeremy Hanley would say only that there were "sufficient means of access and egress" and denied that the bunker was connected to any transport system; he also said that there were means of leaving Pindar should the MOD Main Building collapse on top of it, but did not state the details of these.

-Although Pindar is not open to the public, it has had some public exposure.
+Although Pindar is a restricted site, the bunker's interior has had some public exposure.
 Between September 2006 and April 2007, the British photographer David Moore carried out an extensive photographic survey of an underground facility that was widely believed (and strongly hinted) to be Pindar, with both Moore and the Ministry of Defence stating in later years that Pindar was indeed the facility depicted in the photographs.
 The photographs were published as The Last Things in 2008 as well as being exhibited in 2008 and 2009.

 In addition to the bunker under the Main Building, it was intended that a reserve location be established at the site of the Kingsway telephone exchange in High Holborn; while a bunker was indeed established in the eastmost tunnels it is unclear whether this was connected to Pindar, and in any case it was abandoned in 1996.
 A further change in intentions relates to the "COBR" Cabinet Office Briefing Rooms; while it was intended that Pindar would replace these, the idea appears to have been abandoned and the briefing rooms remain in use to this day.